 - Financing.
 This clause protects you if your mortgage financing were to fall through.
 You’ll need to be confident with your lender, your mortgage pre-approval, and your ability to obtain and pay your mortgage.
 Otherwise, you shouldn’t be in the game.

 - Appraisal.
-I find that even in this frenzied market, most homes are appraising for the sales price even if the winning bid is thousands over list price.
-Most appraisers are aware of the rapidly changing home values.
+Most homes are appraising for the sales price.
 However, don’t count on this.
 If the final sales price is above the appraised price you’ll need to cover the difference with cash.
 So, make sure you have the reserves to do this.

 - Home sale.
 This makes the sale contingent on selling your current home first.
 This is reasonable, but know that sellers in Arlington will almost always choose an offer that doesn’t come with a home sale contingency.
 If you can’t swing two mortgage payments at once, be sure to include this contingency.
 But if there is any way to avoid it, doing so will make your offer stronger.
 I see bridge loans making a comeback.
 Ask me for more information.

 - Radon inspection.
 You can test for radon once you own the home.
 Remediation systems typically cost between $800-$1,200.
 This is not worth losing the home over.

 3. Conduct a pre-inspection.
 Waiving the home inspection contingency doesn’t mean you can’t have a home inspection.
 It just means you won’t be able to use the results to negotiate remedies or price.
 That’s why I recommend conducting a pre-inspection: a walk-through with a home inspector who will look for any major items of concern but not test every electrical outlet.
 These inspections are becoming the norm.
 Having a pre-inspection can help you feel more confident and comfortable waiving the home inspection or allow you to walk away if large capital repairs are needed.